szymongalecki/Swarm_Robotics/Writing/Methods.md

 The desired number of connections is set by the alpha parameter.
 If the number of connections falls below alpha, robot will react and turn 180 degrees in order to try to reconnect with other robots.
 Alpha parameter influences connectivity of the swarm.
 If the parameter is set to higher values the robots will try to maintain more connections and the resulting swarm will be more compact.
 If the parameter is set to lower values, robots will be able to move further apart as they will need to maintain less connections.
 What is low and high value for alpha parameter is subjective to the size of the swarm.

 ### Initialisation

+Initial state of system of robots is a fully connected swarm.
+Each robot gets initialised in the same position given by horizontal and vertical coordinates.
+This

 ### Randomness